AlphaWallet/alpha-wallet-ios/docs/high-level-blocks.md

 ## WalletConnect v2

 Coming soon.
-There is onging work on iOS to implement their beta SDK.
+There is ongoing work on iOS to implement their beta SDK.

 ## Accessing nodes and data